HOW TO STOP SINNING

 Steps To Removing Sin

 The removal of sin is comprised of steps.
+Do the above things I first listed to obtain grace and increase our desire, then follow the rest of the steps.
 It is kind of like learning math.
 We can’t do trigonometry if we can’t even multiply (not that these steps become difficult–actually they get easier with the more grace we obtain, but they build upon each other).
 We must take the steps in proper order, as we will learn from each step, so our efforts will accomplish great success.

 The following are the first simple steps everyone needs to take to stop any sin.
 After we have successfully removed some sin and accomplished these (gained much grace)–for those who want to seek to amend all of our sins, that is, seek a saving faith–there are different steps for each persons unique spiritual growth as we travel away from sin and towards Life and then perfection, as I will explain later.